Learning to program doesn't happen by accident

 It’s easy to get caught in the trap of thinking bigger is better.
 If you set bigger goals, you’ll feel a bigger sense of accomplishment, right?
 Maybe… and only if you actually achieve that big goal.
 More likely, you’ll fail.
 And that’s okay – you can always pick yourself up and try again.
 But failing over and over isn’t just demotivating, it’s also unnecessary.

 Any time you’re reading a book or tutorial, take note of all the things that you’re learning.
-And pick one of those things to work on by yourself, to improve your skills.
+Pick one of those things to work on by yourself, to improve your skills.
 And when it comes to your own projects, don’t think you need to work on something big and impressive.
 It’ll motivate you at first, but then you’ll get stuck.
 You’re much better off writing small applications that solve specific problems.

 Solution #3: Flex your new superpowers